 speaker, and published author on this overall very broad topic.
 With so many

-covered glass hen on nest dishes, in so many forms, known to exist a
+covered glass hen on nest dishes, in so many forms, known to exist a significant

-online Secondary Marketplace, including eBay.
+Secondary Marketplace, including eBay.

 identifying characteristics and features.
-Enthusiasts can benefit from
+Enthusiasts can benefit from observing,

 Fenton's hen on nest dishes, its important to learn to observe the larger details